-It should be a replication study of some or all the empirical results included in papers already published.
+It should be a replication study of some or all the empirical results included in a paper already published.
 You can choose a paper from the list of references included in this syllabus or you may propose another paper.
-Each of you should choose a different paper and should previously discuss with me the choice.
-The deadline to hand in the final version of the paper is the last day of the examination period: December 11.
+Each of you should choose a different paper and should previously discuss the choice with me.
+The deadline to hand in the final version of the paper is the last day of the examination period: May 5, 2020.